Change Approval For Changes In And About A Stream - New

 - Include a site-specific map created for each site that is labeled matching the Site IDs listed on the application form.
-These can be displayed on the same map if nearby and meeting the water drawing standards.
+These can be displayed on the same map if nearby and meeting the Drawing Standards.

 - Project descriptions should be site-specific, do not copy and paste the same information for each site if there are different considerations.

 - A digital spatial file showing all of the sites may be requested.
 If you have this, please provide it with your application.

-- A map or drawing that meets the Application Drawing Standards and clearly shows all of the following features:
+- A map or drawing that meets the Drawing Standards and clearly shows all of the following features:

 - The location of the existing or proposed works